IBPS CLERKS MAIN REASONING.

 question.

-b) if the data neither in statement I nor in statement II are sufficient to answer the
+if the data neither in statement I nor in statement II are sufficient to

 questions.

-c) if the data either in statement I alone or in statement II alone are sufficient to
+if the data either in statement I alone or in statement II alone are

 answer the question.

-d) if the data in statement II alone are sufficient to answer the question, while the
+if the data in statement II alone are sufficient to answer the question,

-e) if the data in statement I alone are sufficient to answer the question, while the
+if the data in statement I alone are sufficient to answer the question,

 coded as ‘&6#1’